International Application Process

 - TOEFL or IELTS score (TOEFL minimum is a 79, IELTS a 6.5)

-- DUOLINGO English Test-DET (Minimum percentage score of 70%)
+- DUOLINGO English Test-DET (Minimum score of 120)

 - Exempt if you’re from a country where English is the First and Official Language (please submit the SAT, ACT or final results from one of the following: IGCSE/GCSE, AS/A-Level and International Baccalaureate (IB) exam).
 If you only have predicted scores from any of these examination systems, please complete the test waiver form.

 - PTE-Academic with a minimum score of 54